TRUBA-HPC/Belgeler/source/education/pytorch/dist.rst

 ..
 PyTorch enables training models using multiple GPUs on a single device, and multiple GPUs on multiple devices.
 In this example, we will explore data-parallelism which is when a model is copied to multiple GPUs, and each GPU trains the model on a portion of the training samples.
 The gradients of the model are synchronized between all the participating GPUs and averaged during the backward pass of training, which keeps the model identical on all the GPUs.
 In this example, we will use two nodes with three GPUs on each node to carry out classification on the MNIST digit dataset.

-PyTorch, tek bir aygıtta birden çok GPU ve birden çok aygıtta birden çok GPU kullanan eğitim modellerine olanak tanır.
+PyTorch, tek ve birden çok cihazda birden çok GPU kullanan eğitim modellerine olanak tanır.
 Bu örnekte, bir modelin birden fazla GPU'ya kopyalanması ve her bir GPU'nun modeli, eğitim örneklerinin bir kısmı üzerinde, eğitmesi işlemlerinin nasıl gerçekleştirildiğini keşfedeceğiz.
-Modelin gradyanları, katılan tüm GPU'lar arasında senkronize edilir ve eğitimin geriye doğru geçişi sırasında ortalaması alınır, bu da modeli tüm GPU'larda aynı tutar.
+Modelin gradyanları, katılan tüm GPU'lar arasında senkronize edilecek ve eğitimin geriye doğru geçişi sırasında ortalaması alınacaktır.
+Bu da modeli tüm GPU'larda aynı tutar.
 Bu örnekte, MNIST basamaklı veri kümesinde sınıflandırma yapmak için her bir düğümde üç GPU bulunan iki düğüm kullanacağız.

 Yürütme modeli
 ================================

 ..
 In every node that will take part in the training, we will execute an instance of the training script.
 And in each training script, a single process will be forked for each GPU that will participate in training on the node running the script.
 For example, if two nodes are going to take part in training, and three GPUs were used in each node, then we will execute two scripts, one on each node, and each script will fork three training processes, and each process will use a single GPU on its node.
 In total, there will be six processes carrying out the training, and two parent processes on each node.
 The six processes running the training on the GPUs will be part of the same communication group running MPI, gloo, or NCCL backends.
 The following figure demonstrates this scenario.

 Eğitimde yer alacak her düğümde, eğitim komut dosyasının bir örneğini yürüteceğiz.
-Ve her eğitim komut dosyasında, komut dosyasını çalıştıran düğümde eğitime katılacak her GPU için tek bir işlem çatallanacak. Örneğin, eğitimde iki düğüm yer alacaksa ve her düğümde üç GPU kullanılmışsa, her düğümde bir tane olmak üzere iki komut dosyası çalıştıracağız ve her komut dosyası üç eğitim sürecini çatallayacak ve her işlem bir tane GPU kullanacak.
+Her eğitim komut dosyasında, komut dosyasını çalıştıran düğümde eğitime katılacak her GPU için tek bir işlem çatallanacak. Örneğin, eğitimde iki düğüm yer alacaksa ve her düğümde üç GPU kullanılmışsa, her düğümde bir tane olmak üzere iki komut dosyası çalıştıracağız ve her komut dosyası üç eğitim sürecini çatallayacak ve her işlem bir tane GPU kullanacaktır.
 Toplamda, eğitimi gerçekleştiren altı süreç ve her düğümde iki ana süreç olacaktır.
 GPU'larda eğitimi çalıştıran altı süreç, MPI, gloo veya NCCL arka uçlarını çalıştıran aynı iletişim grubunun parçası olacaktır.
 Aşağıdaki şekil bu senaryoyu göstermektedir.

 .. image:: res/dist.png